Basic Concepts

 The Gateway can integrate with your Identity Provider (IDP) to import existing users and groups managed within your organization.

-The following operations are available, even without and IDP integration
+The following operations are available, even without an IDP integration:

 Routes